VitalijsTickovs/Project3-1/humanWorkLog/log.md

 6. Trying to understand xyxy  and xywh formates of result object from YOLO
     - do not understna dthe xywh format (unable to create correct bounding boxes)
     - successfuly creation of boxes when using xyxy format
+7. Was also able to create midpoints and visualise them
+8. Now I have the midpoints of all the objects, the question is how to I convert this to an array of distances.
+For now lets ignore the specific types of objects and just do template names (i.e. add own types later).